Class of 2021

 Sue Donohoe

-• Donohoe was the Vice President of NCAA Division I Women’s Basketball from 2003 to 2011.
+• Vice President of NCAA Division I Women’s Basketball (2003-2011).
 She directed the operational and strategic oversight for Division I women’s basketball and the Division I Women’s Basketball Championship.

 • Currently, she is a Women’s Basketball Hall of Fame Board of Directors member and has served as vice president, president, past president, and screening committee chair.